Quantum fate of timelike naked singularity with scalar hair: Abstract

 \section{Abstract}

-{We study the curvature singularity resolution via quantum fields on a fixed background based on Klein--Gordon and Dirac equations for a static spacetime with a scalar field producing a timelike naked singularity.
-We show that both Klein--Gordon and Dirac quantum fields see this singularity.
-Subsequently we check the results by applying the maximal acceleration existence in Covariant Loop Quantum Gravity described recently and obtain the resolution of singularity.
-In the process we study the geodesics in the spacetime.}
+We study the quantum fate of a naked curvature singularity sourced by a scalar field via several methods and compare the results obtained.
+The first method relies on relativistic quantum mechanics on a fixed background employing the Klein--Gordon and the Dirac equations for a static spacetime.
+We show that both the Klein--Gordon and the Dirac particles feel this singularity therefore this method does not provide its resolution.
+For comparison, we subsequently employ methods for quantizing the geometry itself.
+We selected the canonical quantization via conditional symmetries and as a last approach we use a maximal acceleration derivation in the covariant loop quantum gravity.
+In both of these approaches the singularity is resolved at the quantum level.
+We discuss these conflicting results bearing in mind that quantum particles probe classical geometry in the first approach while the last two methods quantize the geometry itself.